 Airline ticket prices will depend on the airport you are flying from.
 We recommend this article to find the best flights to Las Vegas from your current location.

-Transportation will not be included, and even though we will not be driving on difficult roads, some of them may be unpaved, so an SUV with all-wheel drive is recommended for this Death Valley workshop.
+Transportation will not be included, and even though we will not be driving on difficult roads, some of the pull offs could be unpaved, so an SUV with all-wheel drive is recommended for this Death Valley workshop.

 Meals are not included.
 Death Valley is a remote national park and there aren’t many supermarket or restaurant options.
-The ones you can find are generally not cheap.
 We recommend buying groceries in Las Vegas before the trip (there’ll be a small fridge in your room) and budgeting about $50-70 per day for meals.

 The Death Valley National Park Pass costs $30 and is valid for a week.
 You can get your pass in-person at the Furnace Creek visitor center or online through the official Death Valley NP website.